 Step 11: When you are asked “2nd curve?” press ENTER.

 Step 12: For the lower bound, press the left arrow, moving the arrow to the left of the intersection.
 Then press ENTER.

 Step 13: For the upper bound, arrow to the right of the intersection and press ENTER.

 The TI-89 will give you an “x” value of -1 and a “y” value of 5.
 The intersection of these two graphs is (-1,5).

 That’s it!
 You’re done!

 The trace feature can come in handy to find your place on the graph.

-Step 1: Press F3 to access the Trace feature.
+Step 1: Press F3 for the Trace feature.

-Step2: Press < or > to trace along the graph.
+Step 2: Press the left arrow or the right arrow to trace along the graph.
 Change which graph you trace along by pressing the up or down arrows.

 Step 3: To see a particular value for the function, press the desired value and then press ENTER.
 For example to see what y equals for an x-input of 4, press 4 and then press ENTER.